 We currently have one LVV-based program targeting PKD, RP-L301.
-RP-L301 is a clinical stage program that we inlicensed from CIEMAT.
+RP-L301 is a clinical stage program that we in-licensed from CIEMAT.
 The IND for RP-L301 to initiate a global Phase 1 study was cleared by the FDA in October 2019.
 This program has been granted EMA orphan drug disease designation and FDA orphan drug disease designation ("ODD").

 This global Phase 1 open-label, single-arm, clinical trial is expected to enroll six adult and pediatric transfusion-dependent PKD patients in the U.S. and Europe.
-Lucile Packard Children's Hospital Stanford will serve as the lead site in the U.S. for adult and pediatric patients, and Hospital Infantil Universitario Niño Jesús will serve as the lead site in Europe for pediatrics and Hospital Universitario Fundación Jiménez Díaz will serve as the lead site in Europe for adult patients.
+The trial will be comprised of three cohorts to assess RP-L301 in young pediatric (age 8-11), older pediatric (age 12-17) and adult populations.
+The trial is designed to assess the safety, tolerability and preliminary activity of RP-L301, and initial safety evaluation will occur in the adult cohort before evaluation in pediatric patients.
+Lucile Packard Children's Hospital Stanford will serve as the lead site in the U.S. for adult and pediatric patients, Hospital Infantil Universitario Niño Jesús will serve as the lead site in Europe for pediatrics, and Hospital Universitario Fundación Jiménez Díaz will serve as the lead site in Europe for adult patients.
+In July 2020, we treated the first patient in our open-label, Phase 1 clinical trial of RP-L301.